CUBRID/cubrid-manual/en/sql/function/typecast_fn.rst

 .. note::

     *   **CAST** is allowed only between data types having the same character set.
-    *   If you cast an approximate data type(FLOAT, DOUBLE) to integer type, the number is rounded to zero decimal places.
+    *   If you cast an approximate data type(FLOAT, DOUBLE, MONETARY) to integer type, the number is rounded to zero decimal places.
     *   If you cast an exact numeric data type(NUMERIC) to integer type, the number is rounded to zero dicimal places.
     *   If you cast a numeric data type to string character type, it should be longer than the length of significant figures + decimal point.
 An error occurs otherwise.
     *   If you cast a character string type *A* to a character string type *B*, B should be longer than the *A*.
 The end of character string is truncated otherwise.